 You will find it easier to understand the volume and what changes are possible.
 Be careful not to project yourself with too much structural work.
 If technically (for a fee) almost everything can be done today, you will need the agreement of the co-ownership to demolish load-bearing walls.
 A single refusal and your dreams will be ruined!

 Once in the apartment, don’t inspect the premises timidly: touch the floor, raise your head, look behind the doors, open closets and faucets.
 The idea is not to miss old water damage and to check the general state of the apartment.
 Don’t worry if you see some micro-cracks, but flush away any traces of moisture.

 The obsolescence of certain elements can serve as a lever in possible negotiations.
 If you’re not a fan of carpeting, lift a piece in a corner to check the condition of the floor or tile underneath.
 Don’t leave the windows closed either, bend down to examine the wooden, PVC, aluminum frames…

 Listen carefully.
 If you are sensitive to noise, concentrate for a few minutes to listen to the building live.
 Can you hear the neighbors at home, the elevator working, the residents going up the stairs?
 Is there a schoolyard in the street, a restaurant at the foot of the building?

 Create a link with the agent and/or owner

 If you liked the apartment, let us know.
-Don’t forget that in Paris you are in direct competition with many people, even on the first day of the visits.
-With the same record, a person who creates a bond will have a better chance of winning than one who has been indifferent, cold and in a hurry.
+Don’t forget that in Paris you are in direct competition with many people, even on the first day of the visit.
+With the same record, a person who creates a bond will have a better chance of winning than one who has been indifferent, cold, and in a hurry.
 If the apartment caught your eye, verbalize your enthusiasm, but don’t overdo it, especially if you plan to negotiate.